 Simonov Zaliv beach

-If you are looking for a Slovenian beach that is covered in pebbles, then Simonov Zaliv is a great choice.
-Close to this blue flag beach, you will find a number of restaurants offering seafood specialties.
-Locals recommend this beach especially to those who come with small children, as there are playgrounds and other activities available for the little ones.
+If you are looking for a Slovenian beach covered in pebbles, then Simonov Zaliv is a great choice.
+You will find several restaurants near this blue flag beach offering seafood specialities.
+Locals recommend this beach, especially to those with small children, as playgrounds and other activities are available for the little ones.

 • Address: Plaza Simonov Zaliv, Slovenia